 If you are studying at SJSU with an F or J student visa, any courses taken through Open University will not count toward the full time enrollment required for maintaining your visa status.
-If you have questions, please visit the Office of International Programs and Services in Clark Hall Room 543 or call 408-924-5920.
+If you have questions, please visit the Office of International Programs and Services or call 408-924-5920.

 International students who are academically disqualified must see an International Student Advisor prior to enrollment in Open University.

 Use of Social Security Number